stanhuff/lambdacalc/readme.md

 Notes
 ---
 The lambda notation makes use of the actual lambda greek character which makes it easier to read but more difficult to type.
 Its code point U-03BB.
-I may add an alternate syntax like x -> x to make it easier at some point.
+One can use the arrow notation for entry instead for input but any reduced expressions will be printed using the lambda character.